thoughtspot/thoughtspot.github.io/_appliance/aws/ha-aws-efs.md

 To set up HA for your ThoughSpot cluster, do the following:

-1. Create EFS File System spanning across different availability zones and different subnets.
+1. Create an EFS File System that spanns across different availability zones, and across different subnets.

     ![]({{ site.baseurl }}/images/aws_ha_1.png "Create EFS File System")

     ![]({{ site.baseurl }}/images/aws_ha_2.png "Create EFS File System 2")

-2. Create two ThoughtSpot clusters in each availability zone and in the subnets where the above file system was created.
+2. Create two ThoughtSpot clusters in each availability zone and in the subnets, where the file system was created.

     ![]({{ site.baseurl }}/images/aws_ha_3.png "Create EFS File System 3")